Updated: 26 September, 2024

 This exploration shows the impact missing class can have on a student’s social well-being.
 From strained friendships to hindered communication with teachers, the consequences extend far beyond grades.
 By acknowledging these social costs, we can work towards creating a more supportive learning environment where both academic success and social connection are fostered.

-It’s only fair to also discuss some of the reasons why skipping class can offer some benefits, or at least some of the more legitimate reasons for skipping class.
+It’s only fair to also discuss some of the reasons why missing class can offer some benefits.
+Or at least some of the more legitimate reasons for skipping class.
 Understanding these can help alleviate the guilt or anxiety students may feel about missing class occasionally.
 It’s important not to beat yourself up for missing a few days or worry excessively about sacrificing your social life due to illness or personal reasons.

 In fact, there are situations where skipping class can offer valuable experiences and much-needed breaks.
 For instance, it may allow students to prioritise mental health, attend to pressing personal matters, or engage in alternative learning experiences outside the classroom, such as internships, volunteer work, or networking events.
 Additionally, taking occasional breaks from class can provide students with mental and emotional rejuvenation, fostering a healthier balance between academic pursuits and overall well-being (College Clarity).